Object Storage: Security, Scalability, and Convenience

-Cloud object storage hosting is a good idea for your organization whether you go for on-prem, cloud, or a combined model.
-Here are a few use cases to give you an example of object storage:
+Cloud object storage hosting is a good idea whether you go for on-prem, cloud, or a combined model.
+Here are a few use cases of how object storage is employed:

 A data store for video, multimedia, images, audio, and other such static files.

 A Linux object storage for the low-latency and high-performance object storage needs of your modern applications.